-Other studies show that early intense use of alcohol or marijuana represents a move toward less conventional behavior, greater susceptibility to peer influence, increased delinquency, and lower achievement in school.
+to peer influence, increased delinquency, and lower achievement in school.
 In general, drug abusers have 14 characteristics in common:

-1. Their drug use usually follows clear-cut developmental steps and sequences.
-Use of legal drugs, such as alcohol and cigarettes, almost always precedes use of illegal drugs.

-- 2. Use of certain drugs, particularly habitual use of marijuana, is linked to amotivational syndrome, which some researchers believe is a general change in personality.1 This change is characterized by apathy, lack of interest, and inability to accomplish or difficulty accomplishing goals.
-Past research also clearly shows that marijuana use is often responsible for attention and short-term memory impairment and confusion (NIDA 1996). - 3.
-Immaturity, maladjustment, or insecurity usually precede the use of marijuana and other illicit drugs. - 4.
-Those more likely to try illicit drugs, especially before age 12, usually have a history of poor school performance and classroom disobedience. - 5.
-Delinquent or repetitive deviant types of behavior usually precede involvement with illicit drugs. - 6.
-A set of values and attitudes that facilitates the development of deviant behavior exists before the person tries illicit drugs.
+- Their drug use usually follows clear-cut developmental steps and sequences.
+Use of legal drugs, such as alcohol and cigarettes, almost always precedes use of illegal drugs. - 2.
+Use of certain drugs, particularly habitual use of marijuana, is linked to amotivational syndrome, which some researchers believe is a general change in personality.
+This change is characterized by apathy, lack of interest, and inability or difficulty accomplishing goals.
+Past research also clearly shows that marijuana use is often responsible for attention and short-term memory impairment and confusion (NIDA 1996a). - Immaturity, maladjustment, or insecurity usually precede the use of marijuana and other illicit drugs.